How to Configure EFS (Encrypted File System) in Windows 11?

 3. The export was successful.

 When another user tries to access your files, they will be blocked.
-First, when the user navigates to the file, he/she will notice a lock on the file.
-That means files are encrypted using EFS.
+First, when the user navigates to the file, he or she will notice a lock on the file.
+This means that the files are encrypted using EFS.

-No, when a user tries to open the file, he/she will get an error as shown below.
+No, when a user tries to open the file, they will get an error as shown below.

 Wrap up

-If you are sharing your computer with multiple users, you should think about protecting your files from unauthorized access coming from other users or malware.
+If you are sharing your computer with multiple users, you should consider protecting your files from unauthorized access by other users or malware.
 Windows 11 supports a security feature called EFS (Encrypted File System).
-This article provides you with step-by-step instructions on how to do it.
+This article provides you with step-by-step instructions on how to do so.

-Can you Disable EFS (Encrypted File System) Once Enabled?
+Can you disable EFS (Encrypted File System) once it is enabled?

-Yes, you can still disable the EFS once enabled.
-We have a dedicated article on How to Disable EFS in Windows 11
+Yes, you can still disable EFS once it is enabled.
+We have a dedicated article on how to disable EFS in Windows 11.

 ABOUT THE AUTHOR